a-schild/NativeSelectExt7/README.md

-# NativeSelectExt7 Add-on for Vaadin 8
+# NativeSelectExt7 Add-on for Vaadin 7 and 8

-NativeSelectExt7 is a UI component add-on for Vaadin 8.
+NativeSelectExt7 is a UI component add-on for Vaadin 7+8.
 It allows disabled entris in the NativeSelect component.

-This component is based on the com.vaadin.v7.ui.NativeSelect version, so you will have to include the vaadin 7 compatibility layers in your v8 project.
+In vaadin 8 the  component is based on the com.vaadin.v7.ui.NativeSelect version, so you will have to include the vaadin 7 compatibility layers in your v8 project.

 You can modify the style of the disabled items, by providing your own css